 Office of Undergraduate Research

-The Office of Undergraduate Research (OUR) fosters undergraduate participation in research and creative activity across the disciplines by raising the visibility of undergraduate research on campus, facilitating students' pursuit of research related to their interests and goals, and helping students share their work with others.
+The Office of Undergraduate Research (OUR) supports student engagement in the research and creative activity of the University.
+We foster undergraduate participation in research across the disciplines by raising the visibility of undergraduate research on campus, facilitating students' searches for research opportunities related to their interests and goals, and helping students share their work with others.

 Discovery Scholars Program